Wilton Assault Lawyer

 According to the Connecticut Penal Code, assault crimes are classified by degrees, the assignment of which will turn on the type of facts at issue and the outcomes experienced by victims.
 A first-degree assault will generally involve the use of a dangerous instrument (knife, bat, gun), the intent to permanently or profoundly destroy or disfigure another person’s body or engagement in the type of reckless conduct that is likely to kill and which produces severe injuries.

-Second & Third Degree Arrests
+What is Second & Third Degree Assault?

 A second-degree assault arrest requires that serious injury was in fact inflicted and that there was intent to produce such an injury via the use of a deadly weapon other than a firearm or reckless infliction of injury by using a deadly weapon or by administering a drug without the consent of the injured party.